 Do not drink alcohol – Alcohol can damage the liver and speed the progression of liver disease.

-Diet – There is no recommended diet for those with hepatitis C.
+Diet – There is no recommended diet for those with hep C.

 Avoid Liver-Damaging Medications – Some medications could cause liver damage.
 Talk to your doctor about all medications you take, including over-the-counter medications, herbal supplements, or dietary supplements.